quantyma/quantyma-research/README.md

 # Quantyma Research

-Quantyma Research is a personal research repository where we document and share articles, experiments, and insights related to quantitative finance, data science, and applied machine learning.
+Quantyma Research is a personal research repository where we document and share our articles, experiments, and insights related to quantitative finance, engineering, data science, and applied machine learning.

-## How to Use

-This repository is mainly for documentation and sharing of research.
-You can:

-- Browse articles
-- Access datasets (if provided)
-- Explore code and notebooks related to the articles

-## Contributing

-New articles, experiments, or updates are welcome.
-To contribute:

-1. Fork the repository
-2. Add your content in a new folder or file
-3. Submit a pull request for review

 ## License